By dentist Dr. Richard Mitchell

 I really believe very strongly that one of the BEST ways to treat a dental surgery phobia is with hypnosis.
 And you can start it BEFORE you ever go to the dental office.
 The biggest problem with hypnosis is the image it has - it is widely mis-understood.

 I strongly recommend this option, because it is drug-free, quick, effective and puts YOU in control.
-To find out how this works, and whether YOU might be suitable, please go to my DENTAL HYPNOSIS page.
+To find out how this works, and whether YOU might be suitable, please go to my dental hypnosis page.
 I promise, you'll find out some amazing things!

 I have checked out a lot of hypnosis websites, and by far my favorite is Hypnosis Downloads.
 They have a huge range of hypnosis downloads, including dental phobias, and their content is first-class.
-You can search their entire library with the tool below;

 The specific link for a hypnosis download to help with dental surgery phobia is Hypnosis Downloads - Dental Phobia.
 This is EXTREMELY GOOD at helping people with a dental phobia.